 … man is, relatively speaking, the most unsuccessful animal, the sickliest, the one most dangerously strayed from its instincts – with all that, to be sure, the most interesting!
 (Nietzsche)

 Why is the human race, with its superior intellectual capacity when compared to its most recent primate ancestry on the phylogenetic tree, at the same time so unstable, so unpredictable, and so neurotic, and so often acting against its own interest?
-One would have thought the advanced brainpower would have had the opposite effect, by benefiting its host in all aspects of human endeavor and maximizing its existential advantage.
-Instead, we ended up being a deeply troubled, schizoid species.
+One would have thought the advanced brainpower would have had the opposite effect, by assisting its host in all aspects of human endeavor and maximizing its existential advantage to the benefit of all of humanity.
+Instead, we seem to have ended up being a deeply troubled, schizoid species.

 I think we can safely conclude that all the human induced problems in the world are related to the very latest features of our neuroanatomy, as no other species had its brain hijacked by what has been classified as “the human cortex”.
 While being an integral of our brains, the expansion of the cerebral cortex, the neocortex, and in particular that of its prefrontal region, is a major evolutionary landmark in the emergence of humans, the crowning achievement of evolution and the biological substrate of human mental prowess.